 Canadian organizations providing film ratings and reviews

-Ontario Film Review Board
+Ontario Film Authority

-The Board is the government body that applies the standards set out in law to classify movies shown in theatres in Ontario.
+The Film Authority is the government body that applies the standards set out in law to classify movies shown in theatres in Ontario.
 You can search the Board's website to find how a film was rated, however, little information beyond the film's rating is provided.
 Please note that not all videos/DVDs in the library's collection are found here, as movies that were not released theatrically in Ontario are not required to be rated.
-This can include Canadian and foreign television programmes and series, titles released directly to video/DVD, many television cartoons, some foreign films, etc.
+This can include Canadian and foreign television programs and series, titles released directly to video/DVD, many television cartoons, some foreign films, etc.

 Canadian Home Video Rating System